svermeulen/lusc_luv/README.md

 2. There are no entry point functions passed to `lusc.start`.
 Instead, every time you want to run something underneath `lusc`, you call `lusc.schedule`, which will cause your function to run the next event loop iteration.
 Long running async tasks can also check the `lusc.stop_requested()` method and then gracefully shut down.

+Usage with Luv API
+---

+Luv has many async methods which require that a callback function be passed in as a parameter.   lusc_luv therefore comes with an adapter class that converts these methods to lusc-style await methods instead.
+So instead of calling `luv.fs_open(path, flags, mode, callback)` you can import `luv_async` and then call `luv_async.await_open(path, flags, mode)`.
+For more examples, see `luv_async_spec.tl`

 API Reference
 ---